 Because Costa Rica has dedicated so much to creating an excellent tourism industry, there are lodging options for everyone’s taste and budget.

-If you are looking to buy bottled water, a 12 oz bottle can cost $1.5.
+If you want bottled water, a 12 oz bottle can cost $1.50.

 How much does transportation cost in Costa Rica?